metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-2/index.md

 **Automation** means that models are executed and tested through scripts instead of manual clicks.
 Once a model is code, it can be integrated into pipelines that ensure consistent, repeatable runs for testing, simulations, parameter estimation, or sensitivity analyses.

-With **CI/CD**, every commit can automatically launch validation tasks, generate reports, or even dispatch heavy computations to a more powerful server or cluster ([Continuous Delivery, Addison-Wesley, 2010][https://www.oreilly.com/library/view/continuous-delivery-reliable/9780321670250/]).
-This reduces human error, scales effortlessly, and makes QSP projects more reliable and collaborative .
+With **CI/CD**, every commit can automatically launch validation tasks, generate reports, or even dispatch heavy computations to a more powerful server or cluster ([Continuous Delivery, Addison-Wesley, 2010](https://www.oreilly.com/library/view/continuous-delivery-reliable/9780321670250/)).
+This reduces human error, scales effortlessly, and makes QSP projects more reliable and collaborative.

 ### LLM & AI